 Women also do not change their name when they get married (because they obviously don't become the 'son' of their husband's father).

 Of course, in recent years, matronymic names have also become a thing.
 More and more Icelanders have a last name that tells who their mother is, rather than their father.

-In Iceland, we call everyone by their first name, be it our teachers, our doctors, our celebrities such as Björk (Guðmundsdóttir), or our presidents and prime ministers.
+In Iceland, everyone is called by their first name, be it teachers, doctors, celebrities such as Björk (Guðmundsdóttir), or our presidents and prime ministers.